 On now to my factual books each telling me about Manchester in very different ways.
 The modern Pevsner’s architectural guides are usually rather good, and in fact in my opinion a lot better than the originals which, although a massive and unparalleled achievement, are dry as dust.
 ‘Manchester’ by Clare Hartwell is much more contemporary.
 It discusses all the major buildings in Manchester at the date of publication.
 As this was 2002 it shows the real drawback of this type of book…..so much has happened since which isn’t covered.
 Still, an excellent introduction.

-‘Manchester Compendium’ is different again.
-It is basically a street-by-street history of the city.
+the city.
 So we are taken on walks through the centre and its most important suburbs.
 And interesting walks they are too.
 Glinert is a great guide.
 All human life is here, as the old News of the World used to say.
 Everything from the history of the buildings themselves, the people, their culture, it is a real mish-mash of often quirky stuff which is very engaging indeed.
 I learned a lot about my city that I didn’t know.

 ‘Manchester The Hidden History’ is a more conventional history but based mainly on the more recent archaeological surveys. and with all the new building that has been going on in the last 30 or so years there have been more than a few of those.
 More for the serious historian (as I sometimes imagine myself!).
 Can’t wait to get there.